ANZ is playing its part in meeting the social, environmental and economic challenges posed by climate change.

 Climate risk reporting is evolving and we recognise it can be difficult for stakeholders to compare information being reported.

 In 2017 we welcomed the work of the Financial Stability Board’s (FSB) Taskforce on Climate-related Financial Disclosures (TCFD) and anticipate that the recommendations will assist us in aligning many of our existing regulatory and voluntary reporting requirements.
 We were the first bank globally to align our disclosures with the TCFD recommendations, outlining our carbon strategy governance, management, metrics and targets in our Annual Review.
+This is the third year we have reported using the recommendations of the Financial Stability Board Taskforce on Climate-related Financial Disclosures (TCFD).

 We are also one of 16 international banks participating in a United Nations Environment Programme Finance Initiative (UNEP FI) working group focussed on the application of the TCFD's recommendations for financial institutions.
 We are working with other banks to develop tools and approaches to inform our risk management and to identify where opportunities exist to support our customers' transition to a low carbon economy.